Skip to content

 Supply Demand Pressure Cloud tracks real-time buying and selling pressure, giving you a visual read on whether the current move has conviction or is just noise.
 On lower timeframes, this is the difference between a real breakout and a fakeout that reverses in 2 minutes.

-Indicator Types That Work for Scalping
+Which Indicator Types Work for Scalping?

 Not all indicator categories are equally useful for scalping.
 Here's what actually helps: